pipelinedave/pipelinedave.github.io/jekyll/_posts/2023-04-21-building-a-hassle-free-cost-effective-website-for-a-tattoo-studio.md.md

 tags: [DevOps, Jekyll, GitHub Pages]
 ---

-## Building a Cost-Effective, Hassle-Free Website for a Tattoo Studio

 A non-tech-savvy friend of mine recently decided to open a tattoo studio.
 I offered to build and host a website for his new venture with minimal cost, maintenance, and coding effort.
 In this post, I'll share how I set up a mobile-friendly, SEO-optimized, single-scrolling landing page that makes it easy for customers to get in touch and complies with German law.

 First, I registered the TLD brotherhood.ink, which was available and perfectly suited for a tattoo studio.
 The site needed to serve as a landing page, featuring a simple contact form, a list of offered services, and owner information.
 Ideally, the site would also integrate the artist's Instagram feed, filtering by specific hashtags to keep content fresh and relevant.